-What is the purpose of FLOW mentoring?
+What is the purpose of After School mentoring?

 Because it works!
 Educational research has shown that mentoring is extremely effective in increasing academic performance and positive social interactions, and you asked for it!
-A very common request is for a quality mentoring program and we’ve worked hard to develop one that will meet the needs of our students.
+A very common request is for a quality mentoring program, and we’ve worked hard to develop one that will meet the needs of our students.

-How does FLOW mentoring operate?
+How does After School mentoring operate?

 How are students selected?

 At each school, the Site Leader consults with teachers, counselors, administrators, nurse, and other staff to develop a list of students who are most likely to benefit from the program.

 How will students be notified that they have been selected to participate in After School Mentoring?